-If you default on the mortgage payment and go into arrears, this will have a negative impact on your credit file and the same applies to your ex-partner.
-If you can’t afford to pay the mortgage payments, you should contact your lender as they may be able to offer you a temporary solution.
+If you miss mortgage payments and go into arrears, this will have a negative impact on your credit file and the same applies to your ex-partner.
+If you can’t afford to pay the mortgage payments, you should contact your mortgage lender as they may be able to offer you a temporary solution.

 Can a joint mortgage be transferred to one person?

 Yes, as we will discuss below, you have the option to transfer the mortgage to one person.
 This is done through a legal process known as a ‘transfer of equity.’
 You would then remove your ex-partner’s name from the title deeds (or vice versa) and they or you would stop paying a financial contribution to the loan.

 You could consider a mortgage buyout.
 This is when you buy your partner out of the property by taking over the other’s share of the mortgage.
 A mortgage buyout can be straightforward however it depends on how much equity there is in the property and if you have savings or can get their percentage to buy your partner out.

 With mortgage lender consent, you can do this even when you’re still married, so you don’t necessarily have to separate to transfer the joint mortgage to one person.

 If you consider this option, you don’t have to stick with your existing lender.
 Speak to a mortgage broker such as ourselves to find out which mortgage lenders may be able to give you a better deal on a remortgage.

 You only need to go to court if you are in a disagreement with your ex-partner about what to do with the family home and you risk losing your share of the property.